-Exercise-9 (Effect of transactions on statement of cash flows – indirect method)
+Exercise-9: Effect of transactions on statement of cash flows – indirect method

-By: Rashid Javed | Updated on: July 12th, 2023
+By: Rashid Javed | Updated on: January 31st, 2024

 The following is a list of independent items.
-Explain how each item would affect the statement of cash flows under indirect method.
+Explain how each item would affect the statement of cash flows under the indirect method.

 1. The company sold 20,000 shares of common stock for cash during the year.
-The stated value of shares was $10 per share and the shares were issued at $35 per share.
+The stated value of shares was $10 per share, and the shares were issued at $35 per share.

 3. The company earned a net income of $37,500 for the year.
-A fixed asset was sold to a small firm for $15,000 which resulted in a loss of $2,500 because the book value of the asset on the date of sale was $17,500.
+A fixed asset was sold to a small firm for $15,000, which resulted in a loss of $2,500 because the book value of the asset on the date of sale was $17,500.
 The depreciation expense for the year was $8,500.

 4. The company purchased treasury stock costing $25,000 during the year.